Swedish Police Authority: Weapons

-Swedish police officers are issued with the 9×19mm Parabellum variants of SIG Sauer pistols (e.g. the P225, P226, P228, P229 and P239).
-Speer Gold Dot hollow point bullets have been the standard issue since 2003.
 In 2012, new regulations were introduced allowing officers to carry their firearm loaded with a round in the chamber, to reduce the risk of operator error and accidental firearms discharge in a dangerous situation.

 Police officers also routinely carry expandable batons and pepper spray.
+They may, yet rarely use, tear gas against individuals or in crowd control situations.

 A trial of electroshock weapons (TASER X2) took place between 2018 and 2019, with 700 officers trained to use the device.
 Their use has been continued in the regions where the trials took place.
-Officers may also, in addition, be assigned the Heckler & Koch MP5 submachine gun under special circumstances or in a particularly dangerous situation.

-The Swedish police are also allowed, yet rarely use, tear gas against individuals or in crowd control situations.
-The National Task Force, the RRTF and regional task forces also have the LWRC M6 assault rifle, shotguns and stun grenades in their armoury.

-The National Task Force is the only unit within the Swedish police allowed to use sniper rifles.
-In 2013, members of the task force were pictured with a Sako TRG M10 rifle, on a rooftop overlooking the arrival of U.S. President Barack Obama to the Stockholm airport.